Best Crypto Exchange

 |2.5/5||USD & EUR||7 Cryptocurrencies||6%||Visit Site|

 |2.5/5||USD, GBP & EUR||50+ Cryptocurrencies||0.26%||Visit Site|

 |2/5||USD & Others||190+ Cryptocurrencies||0.2%||Visit Site|

 Our team is unanimous on its decision that Bitbuy is the best cryptocurrency exchange in Canada.

 The platform was launched in 2013, under the name InstaBT, and was used for buying Bitcoin only.
-In 2016, it was rebranded as Bitbuy and added Ethereum, Bitcoin Cash, Litecoin, XRP, EOS, and Stellar XLM to its list of supported coins.
+In 2016, it was rebranded as Bitbuy and added Ethereum, Bitcoin Cash, Litecoin, EOS, and Stellar XLM to its list of supported coins, now supporting 17 cryptocurrencies.
 You can make a deposit using these seven cryptos or use CAD instead.

-To deposit CAD, you can use wire transfer, Interac e-Transfer, or Express Interac e-Transfer.
+To deposit CAD, you can use wire transfer or Interac e-Transfer.
 Unfortunately, Bitbuy doesn’t support credit or debit cards at the moment.